Home About Us Blog Photos Meditation Landcare Links Contact

 Landcare and Wildlife

-Gondwana is an active wildlife sanctuary having restored what was cattle pasture to a flourishing natural environment.
-There has been over the life of the community an extensive program of environmental repair and regeneration.The majority of the total land area is being progressively revegetated.
+Gondwana Sanctuary is an active wildlife sanctuary, having restored what was cattle pasture to a flourishing natural environment.
+There has been over the life of the community an extensive program of environmental repair and regeneration.
+The majority of the Gondwana community lot (which consists of roughly 80% of the total Gondwana land area), is being progressively revegetated.
 See the Landcare and Wildlife Page for more information.

-Gondwana Sanctuary Ownership Information
+Gondwana Legal Information